Debt service coverage ratio: Anchoring farm financial fitness

 How it works

 A DSCR of 1.5 indicates an operation has 1.5 times more cash available to pay current debt obligations than the total amount owing.
-A ratio below 1 indicates an inability to rely on net cash income and off-farm income to service debt.
+A ratio below 1 indicates an inability to rely on net cash income and requires off-farm income to service debt.

 If a DSCR is too low, a farm may find it hard to make payments on what is owed using only revenues.
 A very high DSC may not be optimal either.
 While it can reflect an operation that doesn’t need debt to generate revenue, it may also point to one that’s not exploiting market opportunities.